1. Purpose and Scope

 Highwire does not share data with or transfer data to any third parties and does not use any third party advertising providers.

 The Highwire Application is a SaaS based, web-hosted application.
-As noted in earlier sections, Highwire contracts with Amazon Web Services for cloud service.
-As part of that contract, AWS maintains two separate servers for Highwire for redundancy and business continuity.
-AWS maintains compliance with both the EU-US Privacy Shield Framework and the SWISS-US Privacy Shield Framework and both certifications are classified as “Active”.
+As noted in earlier sections, Highwire contracts with Amazon Web Services for cloud services.
+As part of that contract, AWS maintains two separate servers for Highwire in the United States with high availability, business continuity, and disaster recovery in mind.
+For data transfers to the United States, Highwire has elected to self-certify to the EU-U.S. Data Privacy Framework, the UK Extension to the EU-U.S. Data Privacy Framework, and the Swiss-U.S. Data Privacy Framework as fully detailed in Section 10.
+AWS also maintains compliance with EU-US and SWISS-US Data Privacy Frameworks (DPF) and UK Extension to the EU-U.S. DPF, and those AWS certifications are classified as “Active”.

 9. Data Retention and Deletion

-Highwire retains all end user data only for as long as we have an ongoing legitimate need to do so and are working under a Hiring Partner of Contracting Partner agreement.
-Specific user accounts and Personally Identifiable Information are deleted immediately upon account deletion (by a client Administrative User or by Highwire) or upon contract termination.
+Highwire retains all user data only for as long as we have an ongoing legitimate need to do so and are working under a client or contractor contractual agreement.
+Specific user accounts and Personally Identifiable Information are deleted immediately upon account deletion (by a client or contractor Administrator or by Highwire) or upon contract termination.
 Highwire tries to ensure that our services protect information from accidental or malicious deletion.
-Because of this, there may be slight delays between when a user deletes something and when copies are deleted from our active and back-up systems.
+Because of this, there may be slight delays between when a user deletes something and when copies are deleted from our active and backup systems.

-As noted above, for deletion of specific user accounts, a client Administrative User has the functionality to delete an account that they created from the Highwire system.
-In addition, upon termination of a client or subcontract agreement, the Vice President of Engineering will remove the access rights of associated end user accounts by disabling their logins, removing their profiles from the system, and verifying that access has been terminated.
+As noted above, for deletion of specific user accounts, a client Administrator has the functionality to delete an account that they created from the Highwire system.
+In addition, upon termination of a client or contractor agreement, the Vice President of Product and Engineering will remove the access rights of associated user accounts by disabling their logins, removing their profiles from the system, and verifying that access has been terminated.

-As detailed in the Highwire Contracting Partner Participation Agreement, Highwire may de-identify and aggregate information submitted by Contracting Partners and that Highwire owns all aggregated information and may use it for any purpose and communicate it to any third party without obligation to a subcontractor.
+As detailed in the Highwire Contractor Participation Agreement, Highwire may de-identify and aggregate information submitted by contractors, and Highwire owns all aggregated information and may use it for any purpose and communicate it to any third party without obligation to a contractor.
 Aggregated information is anonymous information and is no longer Personal Data subject to data protection laws or regulations.

-• Highwire’s self-certification is subject to the investigatory and enforcement authority of the Federal Trade Commission;
+- Highwire’s self-certification is subject to the investigatory and enforcement authority of the Department of Commerce.

-• Individual users of the Highwire Application have the right to access their Personal Data and to review, correct, amend, delete, or limit the use and/or disclosure of their Personal Data.
-EU and Swiss users, like all users, can securely log in to the Highwire System at any time using their unique username and password to access and review their personal data.
-If any user of the Highwire application would like to amend, delete, or limit the use and/or disclosure of their personal data, they can contact Highwire at support@Highwire.com as described in more detail in Section 13;
+- Your Rights and Choices: Individual users of the Highwire application have the right to access their Personal Data and to review, correct, amend, delete, or limit the use and/or disclosure of their Personal Data.
+EU, Swiss, and UK users, like all users, can securely log in to the Highwire application at any time using their unique username and password to access, review, correct, and amend their personal data.
+If any user of the Highwire application would like to limit the use and/or disclosure of their personal data and/or delete/erase their personal data, they can contact Highwire at support@highwire.com as described in more detail in Section 13.

-• Highwire encourages EU and Swiss users, and all users, who have questions or complaints about how we process their Personal Data under Privacy Shield to contact us as described in Section 13.
-Highwire will work to resolve your issues as quickly as possible, but no later than 30 days upon receipt of a question or complaint;
+- Highwire encourages EU, Swiss, and UK users, and all users, who have questions, complaints, or objections about how we process their Personal Data under the Data Privacy Frameworks to contact us as described in Section 13.
+Highwire will work to resolve your issues as quickly as possible, but no later than 30 days after receiving a question or complaint.

 11. California and Brazil Requirements